top of page

 Kids need assurance on this so they don't think they are meant to suddenly perform at high speed, so parents can help them by understanding the principle -’fast patterns prepare the musical brain for speed’.
 Kids don't have a problem watching a fast dancer or a fast car - music is the same.

 This is a critical principle because otherwise students will avoid listening to fast passages.
-Most exercises do have slower and faster versions so if a tutorial is too fast, emplore the student to just watch and listen for a while before clicking a slower one.
+Most exercises do have slower and faster versions so if a tutorial is too fast, implore the student to just watch and listen for a while before clicking a slower one.

 HOW DO I PLAY DRUM EXERCISES WITHOUT DRUMS?